As seen on Reuters worldwide and BBC television news.

 - PACK size & weight

 - 113 x 82 x 23mm, 55 grams (exc. product)

 - Please observe and respect software copyright law in your territory before downloading software from sites such as retropie.org.uk and emulationstation.org

-- Grant Sinclair, London UK 2018.
+- Grant Sinclair, Cardiff UK 2020.
 Raspberry Pi® is a trademark of the Raspberry Pi Foundation